1965 in the Vietnam War: July

 Undersecretary of State Ball dissented from the buildup of American forces in South Vietnam.
 He wrote President Johnson that "The Viet Cong - while supported and guided from the North - is largely an indigenous movement" and that "although we have emphasized its Cold War aspects, the conflict in South Vietnam is essentially a civil war within that country."
 Ball's view conflicted with the official view that the insurgency in South Vietnam had been created and was sustained by North Vietnam.

 Australia began training its first draftees for the war, bringing up the first of 63,790 conscripts who would have two years full-time service in the Australian Regular Army, followed by further service in the army reserves.
 In all, 804,286 young men who were 20 years old at the time that the draft reactivated, or turned 20 during the Vietnam era, registered for National Service.

 A PAVN/VC mortar and sapper attack on Da Nang Air Base destroyed one F-102 and two C-130s and damaged a further two F-102s and one C-130.

 The Special Landing Force comprising 3rd Battalion, 7th Marines and HMM-163 landed at Qui Nhơn to secure the area.
 They would be replaced by the 2nd Battalion, 7th Marines on 8 July.

+The ARVN 1st Division used an M113 troop, a Regional Forces company, and four Popular Forces platoons to react to an attack in Thua Thien province by two VC companies.they withdrew.
+VC losses were 92 killed and 18 captured along with 25 weapons and two mortars.
+ARVN losses were seven dead and six missing.